Get insider access

 Stability

-The ear-hook design of the IE 40 PRO helps with their stability.
-They shouldn’t fall to the ground when using them for running.
-However, head movement might make the buds move inside your ear a bit.
-They should be fine for the occasional jog, but this wasn’t their intended use.
+The Sennheiser IE 40 PRO's ear-hook design helps with their stability.
+They won't fall to the ground when used for running.
+However, any head movement might make the buds move inside your ear slightly.
+They'll be fine for the occasional jog, but this wasn't their intended use.
 Although the cable could easily disconnect from the earbuds, they are more secure (and won't detach as easily) when wrapped around your ears.

 Design